Manzanit0/dagger-playground/README.md

 ### Deploy

-- [ ] Open PR to GitHub repository with update to a Flux `HelmRelease`
+- [ ] Open PR to GitHub repository with an update to a YAML file (hello Flux)

 ## Application